kdgs-develop/kdgs-admin-dashboard/README.md

 18. **Obituary Images Section**: Displays images associated with an obituary.

 19. **Relatives Management Section**: Interface for managing relatives associated with an obituary.

+20. **Send Email Component**: Handles sending of welcome emails and password reset notifications.

+21. **Delete Confirmation Dialog**: Provides an extra layer of security for sensitive operations with a math challenge.

+22. **Generate File Name Dialog**: Assists in generating unique file names for obituaries and images.

 ## Getting Started